Quaid-i-Azam Academy

-The Quaid-i-Azam Academy is an institution of the Pakistan Government to promote the study and understanding of the personality and work of Quaid-i-Azam Muhammad Ali Jinnah, his associates, the Pakistan Movement and of the various aspects of Pakistan.
+The Quaid-i-Azam Academy (اکادمیِ قائدِ اعظم) is an institution of the Pakistan Government to promote the study and understanding of the personality and work of Quaid-i-Azam Muhammad Ali Jinnah, his associates, the Pakistan Movement and of the various aspects of Pakistan.

 History

 It was established on the occasion of the 100th birth anniversary of Quaid-i-Azam Mohammad Ali Jinnah in 1976, by a resolution of the Government of Pakistan, as an autonomous body.

 Administration

 The academy is headed by a chairman and works as a component organization of Ministry of Culture, Sports & Youth Affairs, Government of Pakistan.
 The president of Pakistan is the patron, and the prime minister of Pakistan is the president, whereas the federal minister of culture is the vice president, and the federal secretary of culture is the executive head of the academy.

 The academy has a board of governors and an executive committee empowered to take decisions for its smooth functioning.
 It has a full-time director research, who is also the administrative head of the academy.

 Pakistan ki Jadd-o-Juhd-i-Azadi was organized by the institution on Aug 20, 2011.